Meta-learning Optimizers for Communication-Efficient Learning: Experiments

 \subsubsection{Scaling up: Meta-trained on ImageNet}

-We now consider a larger-scale meta-training task along with an array of target modern architectures and tasks.
-Figure~\ref{fig:main} reports meta-generalization results to ResNet50, a ViT model, and a Decoder-only LM.
-Lagg-A and Lopt-A were meta-trained on the 3-layer MLP ImageNet task, while the baselines were extensively hyperparameter-tuned for this task.
+We now consider a larger-scale meta-training task along with an array of target modern architectures and tasks. \Cref{fig:main} reports meta-generalization results to ResNet50, a ViT model, and a Decoder-only LM.
+Lagg-A and LOpt-A were meta-trained on the 3-layer MLP ImageNet task, while the baselines were extensively hyperparameter-tuned for this task.

-Figure~\ref{fig:main} (b) plots meta-generalization results for ResNet50 trained on ImageNet$^+$ ($64\times 64$ images).
+\Cref{fig:main} (c,d) shows meta-generalization results for ResNet50 trained on ImageNet$^+$ ($64\times 64$ images).
 We observe strong generalization of LOpt-A, outperforming all baselines, while LAgg-A performs well at the beginning, but encounters some instability later on in training.
 The generalization of LOpt-A is particularly notable as ResNet50 has $50\times$ more parameters than the architecture seen during meta-training and the input images are two times larger.

-Figure~\ref{fig:main} (c) plots meta-generalization results for a ViT model of the same size as DeiT tiny~\citep{touvron2021deit}.
+\Cref{fig:main} (e,f) shows meta-generalization results for a ViT model of the same size as DeiT tiny~\citep{touvron2021deit}.
 Both Lagg-A and LOpt-A show strong generalization, but LOpt-A performs best again.
 Interestingly, for this task, both global learned optimizers outperform the communication-efficient baselines by a large margin.

-Figure~\ref{fig:main} (d) shows meta-generalization to a decoder-only transformer for the causal language modeling task on LM1B.
+\Cref{fig:main} (g,h) shows meta-generalization to a decoder-only transformer for causal language modeling on LM1B.
 We observe notably strong generalization performance from both LAgg-A and LOpt-A, improving on all the baselines by a large margin.
-As shown in Table~\ref{tab:main} both optimizers reach the minimal loss value achieved by local SGD in over $6$ times fewer communication steps.
+As shown in \cref{tab:main} both optimizers reach the minimal loss value achieved by local SGD in over $6$ times fewer communication steps.

-These results establish the existence of highly promising meta-generalization capabilities \citep{metz2022practical, velo} for learned optimizers in communication-efficient settings that appear to improve with scaling the meta-training task.
-Moreover, they demonstrate that such optimizers can also generalize to different values of $H$, suggesting that it is possible to obtain learned optimizers that are general in $H$ and in tasks by scaling training compute and task variety while using higher $H$ values.\looseness-1
+These results establish the existence of highly promising meta-generalization capabilities~\cite{metz2022practical, velo} for learned optimizers in communication-efficient settings that appear to improve with scaling the meta-training task.
+Moreover, they demonstrate that such optimizers can also generalize to different values of $H$, suggesting that it is possible to obtain learned optimizers that are general in $H$ and in tasks by scaling training compute and task variety while using higher $H$ values.